Lightning-AI/pytorch-lightning/docs/source/starter/style_guide.rst

         def __init__(self, encoder: nn.Module, coeff_x: float = 0.2, lr: float = 1e-3):
             ...

 Now the user doesn't have to guess.
-Instead they know the value type and the model has a sensible default where the user can see the value immediately.
+Instead, they know the value type, and the model has a sensible default where the user can see the value immediately.